EAnhar/SmartMethodsTraining/README.md

 > ## Task No.1

-This task have two parts:<br>
+This task has two parts:<br>
- 1. Developing a web page that transfers the audio to text " [Speech to text page](https://github.com/EAnhar/SmartMethodsTraining/tree/main/SpeechToTextWebPage) ", where is the JavaScript API Speech Recognition is used mainly in it, following code show how to convert the audio to written format .
+ 1. Developing a web page that transfers the audio to text " [Speech to text page](https://github.com/EAnhar/SmartMethodsTraining/tree/main/SpeechToTextWebPage) ", where is the JavaScript API Speech Recognition is used mainly in it, following code shows how to convert the audio to written format .
    ```
    const transcript = Array.from(e.results)
     .map(result => result[0])